U.S. duo wins Nobel Prize in medicine for discoveries of receptors for temperature and touch

 The groundbreaking discoveries of the TRPV1, TRPM8 and Piezo channels by this year’s laureates “allowed us to understand how heat, cold and mechanical force can initiate the nerve impulses that allow us to perceive and adapt to the world around us,” the Nobel committee said on Twitter.

+“In our daily lives we take these sensations for granted, but how are nerve impulses initiated so that temperature and pressure can be perceived?
+This question has been solved by this year’s nobel Prize laureates.”

-The award kicked off a week of awards that will be handed out against the backdrop of the COVID-19 pandemic.
+The announcement kicked off a week of awards that will be handed out against the backdrop of the COVID-19 pandemic.

+Last year, the award went to three virologists for the discovery of the Hepatitis C virus.
+While the 2020 award was handed out as the pandemic raged, this is the first time the entire selection process has taken place under the shadow of COVID-19.

 Two pioneers of messenger RNA (mRNA) vaccines and professors at the University of Pennsylvania, Hungary’s Katalin Kariko and Drew Weissman of the United States, had stood out as early contenders for the prize.

-Their discoveries, published in 2005, paved the way for the development of the Pfizer/BioNTech and Moderna vaccines, which have already been injected into more than a billion people worldwide.
+Their discoveries, published in 2005, paved the way for the development of the Pfizer-BioNTech and Moderna vaccines, which have already been injected into more than a billion people worldwide.

 But the various committees tasked with selecting winners for the science prizes are known for allowing years or even decades to pass so that a discovery’s true impact can be evaluated before the Nobel is bestowed.

-In theory, Nobel’s will also specified the prizes should go to work done in the past year, but this has rarely been heeded.

-While the 2020 award was handed out in the midst of the pandemic, this is the first time the entire selection process has taken place under the shadow of COVID-19.
+While the 2020 award was handed out amid the pandemic, this is the first time the entire selection process has taken place under the shadow of COVID-19.

 Nominations closed at the end of January, and at that time last year the novel coronavirus was still largely confined to China.